joe-taylor/ckan-bcgov-terraform/README.md

 # CKAN Terraform

-This repo exists to automatically set up a local instance of the BC Data Catalogue, which at the time of writing is a combination of stock CKAN 2.7.5 and various custom extensions.
-An assumption is made that you are working on the catalogue but with some tweaks it could work for any version of CKAN.
+This repo exists to assist with the setup of a local development instance of the BC Data Catalogue, which consists of CKAN 2.7.5 and various custom extensions and supporting apps (e.g. a UI frontend).
+We assume you are working on the catalogue but with some tweaks this could work for any version of CKAN.

 ## What does this do?

-Assuming your system is configured with the [initial requirements](#requirements), running `terraform init && terraform apply -parallelism=1` will achieve the following:
+Assuming your system is configured with the [initial requirements](#requirements), this terraform configuration will do the following:

- 1) 3 docker containers are running.
+ 1) Start 3 docker containers
  	- solr
  	- redis
  	- postgres
- 2) A database backup from `./db/ckan.dump` is restored into the aforementioned postgres container.
+ 2) Restore a backup from `./db/ckan.dump` into the aforementioned postgres container.
- 3) A python2 virtual environment is available and activated in `./src/venv`.
+ 3) Create a python2 virtual environment in `./src/venv`.
- 4) CKAN 2.7.5 and a number of CKAN extensions and tools are cloned from github, optionally from a personal fork.
-Each repository is cloned into `./src` and checked out at whatever branch is specified in the config (`terraform.tfvars`).
+ 4) Clone CKAN 2.7.5 and a number of CKAN extensions and associated apps from GitHub, optionally from a personal fork.
+Each repository is cloned into `./src` and checked out at whatever branch is specified in the config file.
- 5) These various python packages have been installed into the virtual environment using pip.
+ 5) Install this assortment of python packages into the virtual environment using pip.

 CKAN runs directly on your local machine and thus uses your local install of python and pip.
 As such, you'll need to configure it to match the requirements yourself.
-CKAN is not started automatically; see instructions below for how to do that.
+CKAN will not be started automatically; see instructions below for more.

 ## Requirements

-This procedure assumes you have preinstalled the following.
+The usage procedure assumes you have preinstalled the following.
 Pay special attention to the version numbers as they are important.
 An example sequence of actions/commands for OS X is [provided below](#example-setup-instructions-for-os-x-big-sur).

 - python 2.7.x
 	- pip